LilyVKN/nikolasn_phys495-spring2021/src/naive/README.md

 `SUBSTEPS_PER_FRAME`.
 It is not recommended to change the `DOMAIN` array since, currently, the video output is limited to a 4 x 4 x 4 grid.

+For a more comprehensive overview of the simulation parameters and the details of the calculation methods, see the [`DESIGNDOC`](./DESIGNDOC.md)

 A Makefile is included in the directory compatible with Linux (see [Dependencies](#dependencies)).
 To build, simply run: